babashka/babashka/README.md

 The `clojure.core` functions are accessible without a namespace alias.

-The following Clojure namespaces are required by default and only available through the aliases.
+The following namespaces are required by default and only available through the aliases.
 If not all vars are available, they are enumerated explicitly.